thenexthub/Codira/docs/archive/PatternMatching.rst

 whether the program is actually ill-formed; anything else that we can prove is unreachable would only merit a warning.
-We'll probably also want a way to say explicitly that a case can never occur (with semantics like llvm_unreachable, i.e. a reliable runtime failure unless that kind of runtime safety checking is disabled at compile-time).
+We'll probably also want a way to say explicitly that a case can never occur (with semantics like toolchain_unreachable, i.e. a reliable runtime failure unless that kind of runtime safety checking is disabled at compile-time).

 A 'default' is satisfied if it has no guard or if the guard evaluates to true.